I'm 23, I Have A $174K Joint Income & I Believe The US Is Hostile To Families

 Advertisement

 3:30 p.m. — I drive home, and it's beautiful out.
-K. makes mushroom and tofu stir-fry, and we vent to MIL about our sketchy neighbors.
+K. makes mushroom and tofu stir-fry, and we vent to MIL about our sketchy neighbours.

 6:30 p.m. — MIL leaves, K. and L. and I go for a walk and get ice cream.
 When we get home, L. has a bath. $10